Yazd Province Iran Travel Guide

 Foreign tourists are generally exempt from Iran's exit tax.
 Confirm before departure.

-Arrive 1.5-TWO hours before domestic flights (AZD).
+Arrive 1.5-ARRIVE 2 hours prior to domestic flights (AZD).
 2-3 hours for international connections via Tehran (IKA).

 Shahid Sadooghi Airport (AZD) has fundamental facilities: cafes, small shops, currency exchange (rates not optimal).